‘No inkling’ thousands of Irish ex-racehorses were sent for slaughter in UK

 Mr Sheahan told the committee that method of slaughter is not used in Ireland.

-He said he has been involved in horse slaughter for 20 years, adding that the number of horses slaughtered in Ireland vary from year to year.
+He said he has been involved in horse slaughter for 20 years, adding that the number of horses slaughtered in Ireland varies from year to year.

 Ireland currently has two approved slaughter plants, with one closed following a fire at its premises.